saeedmhz/MultiRes-WNet/README.md

 *dataLoader.py* -- a pytorch function to load data from a folder

 *main.py* -- the script used to train MultiResWNet on the training data and evaluate it on the test data

+*trained-models* -- the folder contains best performing models trained on the Mechanical Fashion MNIST